My.EOU Portal Current Students Faculty/Staff

 No class may be added after the end of the regular instructional period under any circumstances.
 This means that no courses may be added during finals week or after the end of the term.

 Weeks 1 – 4 you can drop on the web using your Mountie-Hub Account.
-Drop fees will be assessed in accordance with the fee policies stated in the EOU Student Accounts drop/withdrawal refund schedule.
+Drop fees will be assessed in accordance with the fee policies stated in the EOU Student Financial Servicesdrop/withdrawal refund schedule.

 Weeks 5 – 7 Withdrawal Policy: There are two types of withdrawal – withdrawal from a course and withdrawal from the University From a course: A student may withdraw from the 5th week of the term through the 7th week with a grade of “W” indicated on the transcript.
 No withdrawals will be issued after the 7th week of the term.
 Instructors will issue a letter grade (A-F, or I) for all students enrolled after the 7th week.
 A student making adequate academic progress during the term and needing to withdraw after the 7th week may request an incomplete from the instructor.

 Some courses are built as satisfactory/unsatisfactory grading.
 If you are taking a graded course you have the option to elect the S/U option for the course if it is not required for your major or minor, the student must file the request form with the Registrar’s Office.
 Of the 180 term hours required for the bachelor’s degree, you may elect up to 36 for S/U (courses offered only on an S/U basis are not included in the 36-hour limit).
 The grade of S indicates a grade comparable to a grade of C- or better.
 An S/U grade may be elected for any course except those used to meet specific program requirements, unless it is allowed by the academic college offering the course.
 If a required course is offered only on an S/U basis, it may be counted in the major program.
 If students have questions regarding which courses can be taken S/U, they should see their faculty adviser If you are repeating a course to raise a grade, a grade of “U” is not considered to be a higher grade than a “D” or “F”.
 A U grade is not counted toward degree progress.